-Getting Older and Better Workshop: Over 300 people participated in the Getting Older and Better Workshop in May in Gainesville and the Spout Springs Library in Flowery Branch.
-This event was sponsored by The Medical Center Auxiliary, provided by NGMC and featured Dr. Amber French who presented on Wellness 100, an award-winning book that teaches weight loss and life-long wellness based on eating real food.
-Bioidential Hormone Therapy was also a topic at this year's event.
+Getting Older and Better Workshop: More than 200 people participated in the Getting Older and Better Workshop in May at First United Methodist Church in Gainesville and the Spout Springs Library in Flowery Branch.
+This event was sponsored by The Medical Center Auxiliary, provided by NGMC and featured physicians who spoke about the topic of Eye and Skin Health.